lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

           parameter set, for example "RSA-OAEP"
           or "X25519".

-  tradPK  The tradinional public key is required for the KEM combiner.
+  tradPK  The traditional public key is required for the KEM
+          combiner.
           The suggested algorithm below extracts the tradPK from sk, however implementations that use a non-standard private key encoding will need to obtain the traditional public key some other way.

-  KDF     The KDF specified for the given Composite ML-KEM algorithm.
+  KDF     The KDF specified for the given Composite ML-KEM
+          algorithm.
 See algorithm specifications below.

-  Label   KEM Combiner Label value for binding the ciphertext to the
+  Label   KEM Combiner Label value for binding the ciphertext to
-          Composite ML-KEM OID.
+          the Composite ML-KEM OID.
           See section on KEM Combiner Labels below.

 Output:

-  ss      The shared secret key, a 256-bit key suitable for use with
+  ss      The shared secret key, a 256-bit key suitable for use
-          symmetric cryptographic algorithms.
+          with symmetric cryptographic algorithms.

 Decap Process: